AnyhowStep/tsql/doc/00-getting-started/20-insert.md

 Internally, it calls `connection.transactionIfNotInOne(callback)`.
 Then, inside the callback, it executes an `INSERT` and `SELECT` statement.

-If the transaction commits successfully, the row is returned.
+If exactly one row is inserted and fetched, the row is returned.

 -----